 Test setup of Recurring payments plugin

-NOTE: The Recurring Payments plugin runs on activation.
-It’s always a good idea to test your setup before going live.
-You can enable Pause Mode for testing.
+NOTE: The Recurring Payments plugin runs automatically on activation.
+It is always a good idea to test your setup before going live.
+Enable Pause Mode for testing.
+When Pause Mode is on, no renewal reminders will be auto-generated or sent.

 Test your setup as follows: